sarahcalbez/sarahcalbez/README.md

   About me
 </h3>
 <p>
-I’m currently working as Software developer and I've being using many different technologies until here, <br>
+🚀 Software Developer exploring the tech universe!
-such as React, JS, TS, Java, Node.js, Flutter and Dart. <br>
+💻 Worked with React, JS, TS, Java, Node.js, Flutter, Dart, Firebase, MongoDB, and more.
-I also have experience with Firebase, Mongo, GoogleCloud, Oracle and Postgresql. <br>
+☁️ Experienced with Google Cloud, Oracle, and PostgreSQL.
-What I am learning now?
-Everyone mothers is learning AI, so am I. <br>
+🤖 Currently diving into AI—because who isn’t? <br>
 </p>

 ##